YiZhang025/YiZhang025.github.io/_pages/about.md

 Apart from academic life, I've been serving as a clarinet player since 2005: Mozart, Brahms, and some Debussy.

 Photo: Me enjoying the early cherry blossom in Amsterdam while holding an incomplete tripod.
-Cr Dr. Wenxiu Wang.
+Credit: Dr. Wenxiu Wang.